Jussie Smollett May Sue, Or Get Sued, Following Exoneration

 Appearing on ABC’s Good Morning America, Smollett attorney Tina Glandian said that “we’re weighing our options now,” when asked by host George Stephanopoulos if that meant a lawsuit.

-She added that “we’re shocked at the mayor and police superintendent doubling down yesterday,” and that Smollett is looking forward to getting back to his acting career.
-Smollett has not been fired from Empire, but was removed from the last few episodes of the current season.
+She added that “we’re shocked at the mayor and police superintendent doubling down yesterday” and that Smollett is looking forward to getting back to his acting career.
+Smollett has not been fired from Empire but was removed from the last few episodes of the current season.

-The Smollett saga began in late January, when Smollett claimed that he had been assaulted by two men, on the streets of Chicago on one of the coldest nights of the year, while they shouted anti-black and anti-gay slurs at the actor, who is both black and gay.
+The Smollett saga began in late January when Smollett claimed that he had been assaulted by two men on the streets of Chicago on one of the coldest nights of the year while they shouted anti-black and anti-gay slurs at the actor, who is both black and gay.

 As police investigated, public doubt began building about Smollett’s story, including numerous leaks to the local media that came from police sources.
 Smollett continued to stick with his story that he had been attacked, with the police publicly stating that he was still considered a victim in the case.

 Eventually, after two men claimed that Smollett had paid them to help stage the attack, Smollett was indicted on 16 counts related to what prosecutors called the filing of a false police report.
-The motive was reportedly that Smollett was seeking to get a raise in his salary on Empire.
+The motive was reported that Smollett was seeking to get a raise in his salary on Empire.

 Will Jussie Smollett sue after charges dropped? https://t.co/Ubzsku2jcH pic.twitter.com/VplBZ4novx